 The thymus gland produces several hormones, including:

-- Thymopoietin and thymulin which are hormones that assist in the process where T-cells differentiate into different types
+- Thymopoietin and thymulin are hormones that assist in the process where T-cells differentiate into different types

 Roles